841723/portfolio/README.md

 ## Features
 - **Presentation Section**: An introduction to Diego Roldan.
+- **Work Experience Section**: Details about Diego's professional experience.
+- **Write Ups Section**: A collection of technical write-ups and articles authored by Diego.
 - **Tech Stack Section**: A list of technologies and tools Diego is proficient in.
 - **Web Projects Section**: A showcase of Diego's web development projects.
-- **Work Experience Section**: Details about Diego's professional experience.
 - **Other Projects Section**: A collection of other notable projects.

 ## Installation